Our Halloween letter tracing coloring pages are just what you need to provide your preschooler with handwriting practice in the month of October.

 Keep an eye out for letters the next time you’re on a walk or driving in the car – you might be surprised at how quickly your child can identify them!

-In this printable pack, you’ll receive twenty-six tracing worksheets.
+In this pack of Halloween printables, you’ll receive twenty-six tracing worksheets.
 Each page features a sentence (A is for afraid) for children to color, three rows of letters and words (afraid, A, a) for children to trace, and an image to color that illustrates the featured word.

 - Cardstock or printer paper